 - All pets, including birds, should be removed from the home during treatment.
 Fish bowls and aquariums can remain in the house if they are covered and the filtering system is turned off.

 3. The lawn is treated.
-Flea control outdoors consists of an application of a residual insecticide over the conducive areas of the lawn, shrubs, patios and walkways as well as other areas, as needed.
+Outdoors flea control consists of an application of a residual insecticide over the affected areas of the lawn, shrubs, patios and walkways as well as other areas, as needed.